barbeque/ardscsino-fork/README.md

 The best thing to do here is to simply not solder this pin to the board: I do a 20-pin male header on one side and a 19-pin male header on the other side.

-Please notice that the LED pin on this board is changed from normal; BlueSCSI firmware will expect it at PC13 and this one is at PB2.
+Please notice also that the LED pin on this board is changed from normal; BlueSCSI firmware will expect it at PC13 and this one is at PB2.

 ### Not enough flash
 Make sure you are getting a STM32...C8T6 board.
 These have enough flash for the BlueSCSI firmware.
 Otherwise, you can get a mysterious `LIBUSB_ERROR_TIMEOUT` (C6T6) and nothing will work.